 My family grew up eating traditional bagels before we all went gluten free.
 Our favorite way to eat fresh bagels is with cream cheese and smoked salmon!
-When we went gluten free, you couldn't buy bagels in stores yet.
+When we went gluten free, you couldn’t buy bagels in stores.
 This was a long time ago.
-Over the years, I have been tweaking my recipe so that you can make them easily!
+Over the years, I have been tweaking my recipe, so that you can make gluten free bagels at home easily!

-I used my popular gluten free sourdough starter recipe for this post, but go to the FAQ for full directions to use dry packet yeast!
-If you love breakfast as much as we do, check out all of my gluten free breakfast recipes!
+I used my popular gluten free sourdough starter recipe for this post, but go to the FAQ for full directions to use active dry packet yeast!
+If you love breakfast as much as we do, check out my gluten free breakfast recipes!

-- These bagels are perfect for anyone with food allergies!
-They are gluten free, dairy-free, and egg-free!
-You can choose which gluten free flour blend you use to customize further the ingredients used.
+Substitutions: Make it egg-free by omitting the egg wash.
+Make it dairy-free using a non-dairy flour blend.
+These bagels are perfect for anyone with food allergies!
+They are gluten free and easily made dairy-free and egg-free!
+You can choose which gluten-free flour blend you use to customize the ingredients used further.

 Ingredient Notes:

-- Sourdough Starter or Active Dry Yeast - you can use either one, but if you use a sourdough starter, you will need a little more flour.
+- Sourdough Starter or Active Dry Yeast – Use either one, but note if you use a sourdough starter, you will need a little more flour.
 You want your bagel dough to look like mine in the photos below.
-NOTE: If you use dry yeast, double-check that the brand is gluten-free.
+NOTE: If you use active dry yeast, double-check that the brand you have is gluten-free.
 Red Star Platinum is NOT gluten free!

 - Gluten Free Flour Blend - I tested this recipe using Cup4Cup Blend.
 That doesn't mean others will not work.
 I just have not tested other flours.
 Many flours like King Arthur's Measure for Measure and Bob's Red Mill 1:1 really aren't made to work well in yeast recipes.
 I also LOVE Authentic Foods Steve's Bread GF Flour blend.
 You will need a little less flour if you use Steve's GF Blend.
 If your blend does not contain xanthan gum or guar gum, you will need to add one teaspoon.